off77th/off77th.github.io/_posts/NonTech/2025-03-09-Making-a-Mind-Versus-Modeling-the-Brain-paper.markdown

 ![Header of the paper](../../../assets/pictures/Making_a_Mind_Versus_Modeling_the_Brain.png)

 Here's the paper "Making a Mind Versus Modeling the Brain paper".
 Authors: Hubert L. Dreyfus is professor of philosophy at the University of California at Berkeley.
 Stuart E. Dreyfus is professor of industrial engineering and operations research at the University of California at Berkeley.
-The paper described two approaches to AI:
+The paper describes two approaches to AI:
 1. Symbolic Manipulation (Making a Mind): This approach views computers as systems for manipulating mental symbols, focusing on problem-solving through formal rules.
 It is rooted in the rationalist tradition and emphasizes the use of logic to achieve intelligent behavior.

 2. Neural Networks (Modeling the Brain): Inspired by neuroscience, this approach seeks to simulate the interactions of neurons to enable learning and pattern recognition, emphasizing a holistic view of intelligence.